 In a word, “fraud.”
 Whether factually based or not, the Nebraska Department of Labor ordinarily alleges that individuals that receive an overpayment of unemployment benefits obtained such funds by making a “willful misrepresentation of a material fact” on the application.
 Now, this may or may not be the truth.
 Honest mistakes do happen, but if you do not timely respond or appeal a decision of the state quickly, then there is a presumption of fraud that sets in.

-In a recent case before the United States Bankruptcy Court for the District of Nebraska, the Nebraska Department of Labor alleged that it overpaid a debtor $838.
+In discharged before the United States Bankruptcy Court for the District of Nebraska, the Nebraska Department of Labor alleged that it overpaid a debtor $838.
 Upon learning of the overpayment, the Department sent a letter to the debtor and stated that it believed the overpayment was incurred by fraud.
 It also advised the debtor that he had until a certain date to appeal the decision if there were facts that could be shown to contradict this determination.
 Unfortunately, the individual did not respond and thus a presumption of fraud was set in stone.

 What happened to this individual in the Nebraska Bankruptcy Court?